 In the Far East acupuncture is used to treat a wide range of complaints, and is also used as a preventative medicine, since it is thought to increase the body’s resistance to infection.
-In the West, the treatment is often used to relieve headaches, dental pain, back pain, and arthritis, and to treat depression, asthma, stress, high blood pressure and anxiety.
+In the West, the treatment is often used to relieve headaches, dental pain, back pain and arthritis, and to treat depression, asthma, stress, high blood pressure and anxiety.

 Who uses acupuncture?

 Since acupuncture is known to be effective against pain, it is not surprising that many sportspeople have experimented with acupuncture when fighting injury.
-Martina Hingis, the famous tennis player, had a wrist injury cured through treatment, and English Premier Division football club Bolton Wanderers employ an acupuncturist to keep their squad in good physical condition.
+Martina Hingis, the famous tennis player, had a wrist injury cured through treatment, and English Premier Division football club Bolton Wanderers employs an acupuncturist to keep its squad in good physical condition.
 While in Korea for the World Cup in 2002, soojichim, a Korean form of acupuncture, was very popular with the German football team.

 What are the risks?